BioimageAnalysisCoreWEHI/napari_lattice/README.md

-# Napari interface for processing Zeiss lattice data
+# Napari to process Zeiss lattice data

+Please clone or download the repo.
+The conda environment required for running the llsz package can be installed using the environment.yml file.

+To enable fast configuration of conda environments, it is recommended to install [mamba](https://github.com/mamba-org/mamba) into your base environment.

+    conda install mamba -n base -c conda-forge

+Once this is installed, you can create a conda environment by replacing "conda" with "mamba"

-Create conda environment using
+Create the conda environment using .yml file

-    conda create --name <env> --file requirements.txt
+    conda create env create -f environment.yml

-The gputools and pyopencl packages need to be installed separately.
+Due to potential configuration issues with gputools and pyopencl, they are to be installed separately.

 Try installing gputools first: